Patent statistics backgrounds

 Over the last decade, Eurostat regularly increased and improved the dissemination of patent data with the production of new indicators on economic activities.
 The core of the work is linked to the European Research Area (ERA), and to the priorities of the Europe 2020 strategy.
 There is therefore a need to enhance the information available in patent databases.

 In that context Eurostat, in collaboration with the Katholieke Universiteit Leuven (K.U.
 Leuven), developed and implemented several innovative methodologies to be applied on PATSTAT data.
-They relate to regionalisation of patentee and inventors addresses (according to the NUTS classification), as well as sector allocation and name harmonisation of applicants.
+They relate to regionalisation of patentee and inventors addresses (according to the NUTS classification), sector allocation and name harmonisation of applicants as well as patenting by SMEs.

 This compendium of methodologies developed by Eurostat in the field of patent statistics contributes to the further development of indicators that are instrumental for analysis and policy development.
 It presents several methodological enhancements to deal with limitations in patent data sources.
 First, until now, no exhaustive sector allocation was available for identifying the nature of the applicant: individual, firm, university, public research organisation… Eurostat has bridged this gap by developing an exhaustive sector allocation methodology that is now made available for research and policy analysis.